 Preprocess files before moving

 Processing a backup job takes time and demands significant work from the backup server.
-Some storage or backup administrators choose to process the entire backup job to the local server first, and then move the backup volume to the
+Some storage or backup administrators choose to process the entire backup job to the local server first, and then move the backup volume

 Avoid the use of compression or backup sets